Writing about research design, business, social sciences, humanities

 When preparing information for research participants, it is important to follow recommended information sheet guidelines and to carefully adapt model consent forms to the requirements of your own research.

 If specific ethical issues are raised by your research, they should be raised and discussed in the final part of the research design section of the research proposal.
-Ethical issues are raised for example when working offshore, with human tissue, with Aboriginal or Torres Strait Islanders, or in situations in which issues of dependency and unequal power relationships between the researcher and participants arise.
+Ethical issues are raised for example when working offshore, with human tissue, with vulnerable groups, or in situations in which issues of dependency, unequal power, or coercion may arise.
 More information about special ethical circumstances can be found on the Graduate Research Centre web site.

 The timeline usually follows the research design within the structure of the research proposal.
 The timeline is typically provided in the form of a table or chart describing when particular milestones will be met across the duration of candidature.
 The milestones referred to in the timeline include the steps in the research design, as well as research writing and communication outcomes, like deadlines for drafts and dates for presentations.
 The timeline assists in answering reviewers questions about the feasibility of the research.